Annual Resale Certificate for Sales Tax

 Making Purchases with Your Annual Resale Certificate

-You should provide a signed copy of your current Annual Resale Certificate to each seller when you buy or rent property or services that you intend to resell or re-rent as part of your business.
-Do not give out your original resale certificate.
-If you need a replacement, contact your local service center or Taxpayer Services.
+You may provide a copy of your current Annual Resale Certificate to the seller when you buy or rent property or services that you intend to resell or rent as part of your business.
+The seller may also document the tax-exempt sale using another method available to sellers.

 Frequently Asked Questions about the Annual Resale Certificate for Sales Tax

 - Question: Do I have to sign my Annual Resale Certificate?

 Answer: No. Signatures were eliminated in 2015.
 When you present your Annual Resale Certificate to make tax-exempt purchases, you are certifying that the items or services purchased will be resold or rented.